AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

 Also set Chain_Calibration_Value according to your sensor (e.g. 0.33. meter per event).

 If working as Access Point, connect the phone/tablet to the defined AP and start "192.168.4.1" in the browser.
-If working as WLAN client, check the DHCP IP with Serial Monitor of IDE and start browser with the shown IP address.
+If working as WLAN client, check the DHCP IP address with Serial Monitor of IDE and start browser with the shown IP address.

 ![Picture1](https://github.com/AK-Homberger/ESP32_ChainCounter_WLAN/blob/master/IMG_1254.PNG)